-In recent years there has been some uncertainty about future levels of funding from Welsh Government relating to grants.
+In recent years there has been some uncertainty about future levels of funding from Welsh Government relating to revenue and capital grants.
 This issue forms an important part of the Joint Committee's continually revised financial strategy, and where all known and forecasted factors are given due consideration.
-Continued economic uncertainty following Britain leaving the European Union remains, and high levels of iflation and interest rates.
-However, the Joint Committee has determined that this uncertainty is not sufficient to provide an indication that the assets of the Joint Committee might be impaired.
+Continued economic uncertainty remains, with high level of inflation and interest rates.

-All available and related information is sourced and applied in assessing and determining the position, which is particularly critical when considering such matters as actuarial valuation of pension fund assets and liabilities, earmarked reserves, provisions and contingent liability.
+All available and related information is sourced and applied in assessing and determining the position, which is particularly critical when considering such matters as the actuarial valuation of pension fund assets and commitments, earmarked reserves, provisions and contingent liability.
 However, because these issues cannot be determined with certainty, actual results may subsequently differ from those estimates.
 The estimates and underlying assumptions are continually reviewed.